Pre-Med, Pre-Dental, Pre-Optometry, or Pre-Chiropractic

 - BIOL4450 Cell Biology

 During summers, students should consider internships or volunteer experiences at local hospitals, clinics, or private practices to gain practical experience.
 Most students take the MCAT (medicine), DAT (dentistry), or OAT (optometry) exam in April of their junior year and begin to apply to professional schools during the summer following their junior year.
 Early application using the AMCAS (medicine), AADSAS (dentistry), OptomCAS (optometry) or another appropriate application service is strongly recommended.

 BIOL2360 Microbiology (3-2) 4 s.h.

 Students will learn about immunology, bacteriology, mycology, and virology.
 Emphasis will be placed on the cellular mechanism and role of microbial pathogens (bacteria) and agents (viruses, prions) affecting human health and how they are treated.
 Additional fee required.
-Prerequisite: CHEM1330 or BIOL2100 or instructor's consent.
+Prerequisite: BIOL2100 or instructor's consent.
 Goal 1A

 BIOL3310 Molecular Genetics (3-3) 4 s.h.